Background and Education

 Recent Professional Endeavors

-From August 2013 through June 2016, Ms. Ternus served as the part-time Director of The Harkin Institute for Public Policy and Citizen Engagement at Drake University, and now chairs the Institute’s National Advisory Council.
-She also served on the board of directors of Iowa Public Radio from 2015 to 2022.
+From August 2013 through June 2016, Ms. Ternus served as the part-time Director of The Harkin Institute for Public Policy and Citizen Engagement at Drake University.
+She served on the Institute’s National Advisory Council until 2024, chairing the Council for seven years.
+Ms. Ternus also served on the board of directors of Iowa Public Radio from 2015 to 2022, chairing the Board for three years.
 Ms. Ternus is a past member of the selection committee for the Grinnell College Young Innovator for Social Justice Prize (2012-2013) and of the Drake University Board of Trustees (2010-2013).
-In 2019, she received Drake University’s Distinguished Alumni Award.
+In 2019, she received the Drake University Distinguished Alumni Award.
 From 2010-2012, Ms. Ternus served on the Bar Admissions Committee of the ABA Section of Legal Education and Admissions to the Bar.
 She was also a member of the 2013 Merit Selection Panel for Appointment of the U.S. Magistrate for the Southern District of Iowa.

 Ms. Ternus has been a frequent lecturer on various subjects in addition to arbitration, including judicial independence, the politicization of the judiciary, and reform of the criminal justice system.
 Her article, Do Americans Still Value an Independent Judiciary?, appeared in the 2011 edition of The Book of the States, a publication of The Council of State Governments.
 Her opinion piece, Politics on the Bench–A Judge’s View of Partisanship at Play, was published in the National Law Journal on January 20, 2014.

-Between 2015 and 2017, Ms. Ternus taught several workshops on judicial writing and decision-making to Caribbean trial and appellate judges as part of a four-judge team sponsored by the National Center for State Courts.
+Between 2015 and 2017, Ms. Ternus taught several workshops on judicial writing and decision-making to Caribbean trial and appellate judges as part of a four-judge team sponsored by the National Center for State Courts and the State Department.
 She has also served as an instructor on judicial independence for the National Judicial College, and she taught a short course on restorative justice at Grinnell College in the spring of 2013.